Collars

 2. Fast Results

-Some pet owners report that it only took a few shocks to correct unwanted behavior in their dog, and after that, the beep or vibration was warning enough (for us, we never even needed the shock at all).
-Shock collars can also be very effective at keeping your dog on your property, which will help keep them safe while giving them freedom.
+Some pet owners report that it only took a few shocks to correct unwanted behavior in their dog, and after that, the beep or vibration was warning enough.
+Shock collars can also be very effective at keeping your dog on your property, which helps keep them safe while giving them freedom.
 Of course, more stubborn dogs may take longer to train.

 3. You Don’t Need To Be Present

 Personally, I would not leave my dog unattended with a shock collar as I would be scared of overcorrecting while I was not there to observe and adjust to the situation, but this is your choice.
-Also, we don’t recommend leaving your dog unattended outside for extended periods of time, with or without a shock collar.
+Also, I don’t recommend leaving your dog unattended outside for extended periods, with or without a shock collar.

 4. Affordable

-A shock collar can be a cheaper alternative to a professional dog trainer or fence.
+A shock collar can be cheaper than a professional dog trainer or fence.
 Shock collars range in price from $30 to $250+, depending on features such as remote control, adjustable warning/shock levels, a range of distances (usually 30 to 400 yards), and the number of collars included.

 Cons Of Shock Collars For Dogs